SuryaXyz-art/Cannon-Reign/README.md

 This hackathon is a chance to experiment, prototype, and showcase potential use cases of this breakthrough technology to the Web3 developer ecosystem.

-### Timeline
-- **Hackathon Kickoff:** Feb 25th, 2026
-- **Submission Window:** Feb 25th – March 20th, 2026

-### Prizes
-- 300$ worth SOMI tokens to each winner project.
-- Social media spotlight for winner projects and mentorship support.
-- Select projects will be converted into tutorials, case studies, and reference implementations to support future developers.

 ### Track
 There is one open track.
 Your project must integrate Somnia Reactivity to build a functional prototype that utilises the SDK in a meaningful way.